 The JD degree program at UC Hastings is normally a six-semester (three-year) program.
 The MBA degree program at Haas is normally a four-semester (two-year) degree program.
 Students earning the two degrees concurrently may earn the JD from UC Hastings in five semesters and the MBA from Haas in three semesters, reducing the overall time needed to obtain both degrees by one year’s worth of credits.
 For UC Hastings students, the reduction in the number of units required to obtain the JD results from the recognition of specific, pre-approved classes taken at Haas as counting toward the JD, up to a maximum of 12 units.

-To concurrently obtain a JD from UC Hastings and an MBA from Haas, students must be accepted to each institution under its separate admissions procedures.
-Applications may be made to each institution at the same time, or after being admitted to either one of the two institutions.
-To be eligible to participate in the concurrent degree arrangement with Haas, current UC Hastings students should ideally apply to Haas during their 1L year, and must be admitted to Haas by no later than the end of their 2L year.
-In addition, once accepted, to be eligible to continue with the concurrent degree arrangement, UC Hastings students must successfully complete the 1L curriculum with a cumulative GPA of at least 2.5, complete the Request for Approval Form from the Records Office, and receive approval of a study plan from the Associate Academic Dean.
-Only credits from Haas that are pre-approved pursuant to this process may be applied toward the JD, and, then, only if the UC Hastings student successfully completes the Haas degree requirements.
+To concurrently obtain a JD from UC Hastings and an MBA from the UC Davis GSM, students must be accepted to each institution under its separate admissions procedures.
+For information regarding GSM admissions, click here.
+Applications may be made to each institution at the same time, or after a student is admitted to either one of the two institutions.
+To be eligible to participate in the concurrent degree arrangement with GSM, current UC Hastings students must be admitted to GSM by no later than the end of their 2L year.
+Additional requirements applicable to all JD/MBA concurrent degree programs are summarized below.

-Opportunities to Earn Course Credit at Business Schools Other than Haas
+Opportunities to Earn Course Credit at Business Schools Other than Haas and Presidio

 After the JD: Obtaining a Business Degree